artsy/artsy.github.io/source/_posts/2012-06-25-replacing-hashbang-routes-with-pushstate.markdown

 ## R.I.P #!

-It did not take us long to discover we shared conerns with Twitter's [Dan Webb on hashbang routes](http://danwebb.net/2011/5/28/it-is-about-the-hashbangs), but it was almost a year before we were able to remove them from art.sy.
+It did not take us long to discover we shared the concerns of Twitter's [Dan Webb on hashbang routes](http://danwebb.net/2011/5/28/it-is-about-the-hashbangs), but it was almost a year before we were able to remove them from art.sy.
 Here's how it went down.

 Art.sy relies on the [Backbone.js](http://documentcloud.github.com/backbone/) framework for our client application which offers a solid pushState routing scheme.
-This includes a seamless hash tag fallback for [browsers that don't support the HTML5 History API](http://caniuse.com/#feat=history) (looking at you IE 9).
+This includes a seamless hashtag fallback for [browsers that don't support the HTML5 History API](http://caniuse.com/#feat=history) (looking at you IE 9).

 The pushState routing is optional, but *"the world as it should be"* suggests we say "Yes!" (or true) to pushState.